Performance Coaching: How To Become A Performance Coach

 c) Employee performance:

-Just to wrap things up, if you are going to help your clients come out of their shell and make them have more fruitful relationships at work, it goes without saying that their overall job performance is going to improve with the help of employee performance coaching.
+Just to wrap things up, if you are going to help your clients come out of their shells and have more fruitful relationships at work, it goes without saying that their overall job performance is going to improve with the help of employee performance coaching.

 Why people hire a performance coach?